cvass1/CV/README.md

 #### CFA Institute (DEC 2013 to JUN 2015)

-- Passed all three levels of the Charted Financial Analyst (CFA) Program
+- Passed all three levels of the Charted Financial Analyst (CFA) Program, a rigorous and comprehensive study program in the investment management and research industry

 #### University of Bristol (OCT 2008 to JUL 2012)